7assanQ/The-Squid-War/README.md

 - gameV12.zip is just a quick way to download both gameWscore.py serverGUI.py and the assets folder.
    - Just download this folder and extract it in VScode or any other IDE.
    - Once extracted it will show 2 files -> gameWscore.py and serverGUI.py and 1 folder the assets folder.
-   - Run serverGUI.py and enter the local IP address to host a game.
+   - Run serverGUI.py and enter the local IP address, port to host a game.

    - To get the IP address write ```ipconfig``` on Windows or ```ifconfig``` on linux in command prompt(cmd).

    - After setting up the server run gameWscore.py to joing the host server and play the game.
-   - If a wrong IP address is provided in gameWscore.py it will try to connect to the host server, then the connection will fail and it is a single player game. have fun.
+   - If a wrong IP address, port is provided in gameWscore.py it will try to connect to the host server, then the connection will fail and it is a single player game. have fun.

 ---